 The video below is one of W3C’s accessibility perspective videos with an audio description:

-Notice how it would not make sense to include what each person is doing in the main narration, which is why having a separate audio description is better for this video.
+Notice how it would not make sense to include what each person is doing in the main narration, so having a separate audio description is better for this video.
 The audio description also fits between the pauses in the main narration.

 If the audio description doesn’t fit between the natural pauses, the video can be edited to include longer pauses, so the audio description narration can fit.